ibm-cloud-architecture/refarch-eda/docs/kafka/connect-usecase-s3.md

 Once you have updated the YAML and saved it in a file named `kafka-sink-connector.yaml`, this resource can be created via `kubectl apply -f kafka-sink-connector.yaml`.
 You can then tail the output of the `connect-cluster-101` pods for updates on the connector status.

+**NOTE:** If you require objects in S3 to reside in a sub-folder of the bucket root, you can place a folder name prefix in the `keyName` query parameter of the `camel.sink.url` configuration option above.
+For example, `camel.sink.url: aws-s3://my-s3-bucket?keyName=myfoldername/${exchangeId}_${date:now:yyyyMMdd-HHmmss}`.

 ## S3 to Kafka Source Connector